£52 Find Cheap Flights from Manchester to Iceland

 • For special assistance requirements, such as helping passengers with an invisible disability, Manchester Airport can organise assistance on your behalf or a family member travelling with you.
 Reception areas in the check-in halls can offer a special lanyard that allows staff to identify you and provide support where needed.

-Top 5 airlines serving from Manchester to Iceland
+Reviews of the top 5 airlines flying from Manchester to Iceland

 Need help choosing which airline to fly with from Manchester to Iceland?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.